Star Trek Voyager (VOY) Season 5

 I like two aspects of B'Elanna's story though.
 The scene when she pays Neelix's kitchen a nightly visit resonates with me.
 B'Elanna seeks someone to talk to, and although she has never been close to Neelix, he shares her fate of losing a family he loved.
 The two understand each other, perhaps for the first time, but never speak out what they have in common.
 Moreover, B'Elanna doesn't run into Neelix again, against my expectations, when she orders banana pancakes again at the end of the episode.
 I have to concede that some things better remain unsaid, and left to our imagination and perhaps interpretation.
 The other thing I like about B'Elanna is how she respects Chakotay in this episode, the man who still knows best of all how to handle her, although this sheds a bad light on her relationship with Tom and her loyalty to Janeway.

 The story about the multispatial probe is just implausible.
-This plot device was never mentioned before and will never appear again, but it is apparently so immensely valuable that it requires to put one's own crew at extreme risk and even to go to war for it.
+This plot device was never mentioned before, but it is apparently so immensely valuable that it requires to put one's own crew at extreme risk and even to go to war for it.
 The conflict with the Malon over the probe is overdone for no good reason, except providing both sides with the motivation to launch a "space race".

 Overall, this episode has an adolescent tone and themes, among which B'Elanna's tendency to hurt herself is still on the serious side, but everything related to the "space race" and Tom's "improvements" to the Delta Flyer feels rather silly.